The wisdom of the wise, and the experience of ages, may be preserved by quotation.--Isaac D'Israeli

-Dorothy Parker said, "I always have a quotation for everything; it saves original thinking," and although there is some merit to that, I think quotations can also be a quick jumpstart for inspiration.
+Dorothy Parker said, "I always have a quotation for everything; it saves original thinking."
+Of course the brilliant and funny Parker was kidding--original things she said 100 years ago are still being quoted.
+But Parker was, of course, also correct: quotations can also be a quick jumpstart for inspiration.

-Take a look at the Quotation pages for wise words about a variety of topics, including poetry, writing, success, kindness, and reading.
-Some of the quotations us male pronouns and the words "man" and "men" to signify all people.
+Take a look at the Quotation pages for wise words about a variety of topics, including poetry, writing, creativity, success, kindness, and reading.
+Some of the quotations use male pronouns and the words "man" and "men" to signify all people.
 Honestly, this makes me grind my teeth, but I have opted to keep the quotations intact.
-Please let me know if I have any errors, such as an error in wording or punctuation, attributing a quotation to the wrong person, etc.

 The quotations are in alphabetical order based on the last name of the person quoted.